Speech Analytics Enhancing Customer Experience in the Banking and Financial Services Industry

 Over 90% of customers’ interactions in a banking environment happen over voice.
 How do you use this data as a part of your intelligence to structure offerings?

-Omnichannel analytics is incomplete and insufficient without voice analytics.
-Let us look at voice analytics and its role in enhancing customer engagement and experience.
+Omnichannel analytics is incomplete and insufficient without a voice analytics solution.
+Let us look at voice analytics and its role in enhancing BFSI customer experience and engagement.

 In a 5-minute call, more than 2000 words are exchanged between a customer and the contact center executive.
 This would include positives and negatives, which can be derived from the words and phrases used, the uncomfortable pauses, and the sentiments involved during the call.